Materials for a Fume/Soldering Ventilation System with Ideas and Links for an Optional Particulate Ventilation System

 - Carol Minnich: DIY Dust Collector (I’d put the Vac outside (protected from the elements) and add a on/off switch inside)

 With the woodworking references, don’t forget: you can go small scale on the buckets as jewelers don’t generate anywhere near as much dust as woodworkers.

-Don’t forget: copper and copper bearing dust (brass, bronze) is deadly to many forms of life.
+Don’t forget: copper and copper-bearing dust (brass, bronze) are deadly to many forms of life.
 It shouldn’t be anywhere near water.
 So, unless it never rains at your home, you should have a contained collection system for the dust and contact local authorities on how to dispose of it.
 The amount of dust made by a jeweler is minimal compared with the woodworking industry but, it can be dangerous!

 You could use something like this bag for dust collection.
 It’s a replacement bag for the Dura-BULL Direct Flow Polishing System but, you can just duct tape it to the end of your ducting – which is away from you – preferably outside and stick it in a bucket.
 I’m not 100% sure how well the Dura-Bull bag would work for this system but, in theory, it should.

 For Further Safety Research

 - 3M’s Respirators and Surgical Masks: A Comparison

 - Canadian Care Center for Occupational Health and Safety – How Do Particulates Enter the Respiratory System?